pinterest/gestalt/README.md

 1. Checkout a new branch.
 2. Bump package version in `packages/gestalt/package.json` & update `CHANGELOG.md`.
 3. Open a pull request with the new version and land that in master.
-4. Once the version is bumped in master, checkout that commit locally.
-5. Run `npm login` using your npm username and password.
-6. Run the release script from the root directory of the project `./scripts/publish.js` to publish the tag, npm package, and docs.
-7. Draft a new release from the tag at https://github.com/pinterest/gestalt/releases.
+4. Draft a new release from the tag at https://github.com/pinterest/gestalt/releases.
+GitHub Actions will automatically publish to npm and GitHub pages.

 ## Typescript Support